Glioblastoma Multiforme (GBM)

 Treatment for GBM involves a combination of surgery, radiation therapy, and chemotherapy.
 Unfortunately, complete resection of the tumor does not result in cure.
 Combination therapy is guided by the size of the tumor and its location.
 Stereotactic radiosurgery has also been used successfully during times of recurrence.
 New treatment options and strategies offer hope for improved outcomes.

 At Princeton Neurological Surgery, Dr. Lipani is a board certified fellowship trained neurosurgeon in New Jersey and specialist in the treatment for GBM.
-Dr. Lipani treats patients from around the world as well as locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth and Mercer Counties for glioblastoma multiform.
+Dr. Lipani treats patients from around the world as well as locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth, Morris and Mercer Counties for glioblastoma multiform.
 Dr. Lipani offers image guided brain surgery approaches and the latest in noninvasive radiosurgery procedures for GBM treatment, tailored to the needs of each patient.
-For the very best in GBM treatment, or to learn about CyberKnife radiosurgery, call or email us to schedule a consultation at our offices in Hamilton, New Jersey or Bridgewater, New Jersey!
+For the very best in GBM treatment, or to learn about CyberKnife radiosurgery, call or email us to schedule a consultation at our offices in Hamilton, Bridgewater, or Morristown, New Jersey!

 Dr. Lipani performs neurosurgeries correcting glioblastoma multiforme in hospitals around New Jersey.
 Because he has over 15 years of experience, Dr. Lipani knows how to communicate with his patients and ensure they receive the correct neurosurgery option for them.